 GM says: As its name suggests, this model from PowaKaddy starts moving and matches your pace once you place a hand on the ambidextrous grip and start walking.
 It then continues to travel at the same speed even when your hand has been taken off the handle.
-Away from this headline functionality, it has low-profile wheels with yellow trim that combine with yellow finishes on the front, rear diffuser and handle for a modern look.
-Other features also include PowaKaddy’s Plug’n’Play battery system that houses a lithium battery and eliminates fiddly connectors, a USB charging port for powering smartphones and a sleek, lightweight chassis with a simple three-way folding mechanism.
-Lead acid battery £399.99, lithium £549.99, extended lithium £599.99.
+Away from this headline functionality, it has low-profile wheels and a modern look.
+Other features include PowaKaddy’s Plug’n’Play battery system, a USB charging port and a sleek, lightweight chassis with a simple three-way folding mechanism.
+The lead acid battery version retails at £399.99, lithium at £549.99 and extended lithium at £599.99.

-GM says: The Hill Billy is the least expensive model in this guide, but it doesn’t show it because its costs are cut not on spec, but by selling directly to users, rather than through golf shops.
+GM says: The Hill Billy electric trolley is the least expensive model in this guide.
+Costs are kept low not by reductions in spec, but by selling directly to users, rather than through golf shops.
 Its price and simple design will suit first-time trolley owners, with a slot-in battery tray and fool-proof speed dial complementing the soft touch, height-adjustable handle.
-Lead acid battery £259, lithium £399.
+The lead acid battery version will cost £259, and the lithium £399.

-Best electric golf trolleys 2018 – What do I need to consider?
+Best electric golf trolleys 2018 – What to consider?